qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 ................

 The |customProjection| :guilabel:`User Defined CRS` tab helps you to define a custom CRS which must conform to a WKT or Proj string format.
+For more details, see :ref:`Custom CRS <sec_custom_projections>`.

 .. _figure_defined_crs: